ADnothing/M1_Internship/README.md

 # LoTSS DR2

+Parameters of the catalog are explored in the notebook "Catalog_analysis.ipynb".

 You can find the catalog in : https://cdsarc.cds.unistra.fr/ftp/J/A+A/659/A1/

 All the explanations are in the file : Info